 Post replacements will be made in the spring once the soil thaws out.
 Until that time, either a temporary mailbox or temporary repairs will be made to allow the resident mail service.

-If the resident's current mailbox and/or post cannot be repaired, the resident may choose a $70 reimbursement in lieu of a replacement post or mailbox by the Town.
+If the resident's current mailbox and/or post cannot be repaired, the resident may choose up to $70 reimbursement in lieu of a replacement post or mailbox by the Town.